particl/ccs-proposals/team-funding-request-5.md

 ## Note

-This is a summarized version of our extensive proposal available [here](https://particl.news/particl-team-funding-request-5/).
+This is a summarized version of our extensive proposal available [here](https://particl.news/particl-team-funding-request-5/), which includes our short-to-medium term strategy to generate PART ecosystem revenue and reduce our reliance on the network's treasury model.
 Please read the full proposal for all details surrounding this funding request.

 # Use of Funds